 Why work with a Certified Real Estate Divorce Specialist (CREDS)?

-Working with a Certified Real Estate Divorce Specialist ensures you are working with someone knowledgeable and equipped in supporting divorcing clients and have a superior understanding of the financial, legal, and mental health ramifications of handling a home through a divorce.
+A Certified Real Estate Divorce Specialist is someone knowledgeable and equipped in supporting divorcing clients and has a superior understanding of the financial, legal, and mental health ramifications of handling a home through a divorce.
+Unfortunately, divorce is something that happens to almost 50% of all couples in the United States.
+The emotional and physical toll a divorce can take on an individual and their families can be excruciating and painful, not to mention costly.

 When selling a home and going through a divorce, you will want to work with a trusted real estate broker who possesses exceptional communication skills and truly listens to the goals of each spouse.

-Often times, two parties do not get along or communicate well, and you’ll want someone who understands the nature of the divorce, emotional baggage, and what needs to be done to get through this process.
+Often times, divorcing parties do not get along or communicate well, and you’ll want someone who understands the nature of the divorce, emotional baggage, and what needs to be done to get you through this process and on with your life.
 You will also want someone who can be a neutral third party who is representing both of your interests fairly.

 When it comes to selling your home during a divorce, Amy’s number one priority is to sell the home for the highest price and as quickly as possible, with the least amount of stress.
 The equity in your home will provide a launching pad for the next chapter in your lives and shouldn’t be left up to just anyone.

 Her extensive history in supporting divorcing clients through the sale of their home provides insight that a traditional real estate agent cannot provide.
-She also works with you, your legal team, your financial team & can assist with as you maneuver the different stages of your divorce and the sale of your home.
+She also works with you, your legal, and financial teams, and can assist as you maneuver the different stages of your divorce and the sale of your home.
+If you’re in the Redmond, Bellevue, or Kirkland, Washington areas, and are going through a divorce, reach out to Amy to discuss the sale of your home.

 Divorce brings certain tax implications you’ll want to be informed about.